MileHacker Logo

 Museums & Cultural Institutions

-• Leshan Museum (乐山博物馆): Features the history of the area, culture, folk customs.
+• Leshan Museum (乐山博物馆): Features regional history, culture, folk customs.

 • Highlights: Artifacts from Han Dynasty cliff tombs, context of Grand Buddha construction.